East of the Baixa, climb past Lisbon’s ancient cathedral, discover the remains of the city’s medieval castle and enjoy panoramic views.

 4. Castelo de São Jorge

 Overseeing Lisbon, the medieval castle is set on the highest of the city’s seven hills.
-It is the most visited tourist site, and perhaps the most impressive one, if not for the castle itself at least for its position offering the best views of Lisbon and the River Tejo.
+It is the most visited tourist site, and perhaps the most impressive one, if not for the castle itself at least for its position offering the best views of Lisbon.
 Read More

 5. Igreja de São Vicente de Fora

-Admire the Renaissance church, but perhaps even more interesting is the adjoining monastery with its beautiful cloisters and azulejos (tile panels).
-Largo de São Vicente
+The Renaissance Church of São Vicente de Fora is well worth a visit, but perhaps even more interesting is the adjoining monastery with its beautiful cloisters and azulejos (tile panels).

 6. Feira da Ladra